gregwhitaker/gocd-puppet/README.md

 Installation on a node
 ---

 In a typical CI/CD setup, you would probably require Go server and agent running on separate VMs/Containers/Physical Boxes.
 There are tags which can limit the puppet catalog run to install just the Go server or the Go agent.
-If you want to install the Go server on a box, install `puppet` and run the following:
+If you want to install the Go server on a box, `ssh` into that node, install `puppet` and run the following:

     git clone https://github.com/piyush0101/gocd-puppet.git
     cd gocd-puppet